Alchemy: A benchmark and analysis toolkit for meta-reinforcement learning agents: The Alchemy environment

 \subsection{Ideal-observer reference agent}

-As noted in the Introduction, when a task distribution is fully accessible, this makes it possible to construct a Bayes-optimal `ideal observer' benchmark agent as a gold standard for evaluating the meta-learning performance of any agent.
+As noted in the Introduction, when a task distribution is fully accessible, this makes it possible to construct a Bayes-optimal `ideal observer' reference agent as a gold standard for evaluating the meta-learning performance of any agent.
 We constructed just such an agent for Alchemy, as detailed in the Appendix (Algorithm~\ref{alg:ideal_observer}).
 This agent maintains a belief state over all possible chemistries given the history of observations, and performs an exhaustive search over both available actions (as discretized in symbolic Alchemy) and possible outcomes in order to maximize reward at the end of the current trial.
 The resulting policy both marks out the highest attainable task score (in expectation) and exposes minimum-regret action sequences, which optimally balance exploration or experimentation against exploitation.\footnote{Our ideal observer does not account for optimal inference over the entire length of the episode, which would be computationally intractable to calculate.
 However, in general, we find that a single trial is enough to narrow down the number of possible world states to a much smaller number, and thus searching for more than one trial does not confer significant benefits.} Any agent matching the score of the ideal observer demonstrates, in doing so, both a thorough understanding of Alchemy's task structure and strong action-sequencing abilities.

 As further tools for analysis, we devised two other reference agents.
-An \textit{oracle} benchmark agent is always given privileged access to a full description of the current chemistry, and performs a brute-force search over the available actions, seeking to maximizing reward (see Appendix, Algorithm~\ref{alg:oracle}).
-A \textit{random heuristic} benchmark agent chooses a stone at random, using potions at random until that stone reaches the maximum value of +15 points.
-It then deposits the stone into the cauldron, chooses a new stone and repeats (Appendix, Algorithm~\ref{alg:random_action}).
+An \textit{oracle} reference agent is given privileged access to a full description of the current chemistry, and performs a brute-force search over the available actions, seeking to maximizing reward (see Appendix, Algorithm~\ref{alg:oracle}).
+A \textit{random heuristic} reference agent chooses a stone at random, using potions at random until that stone reaches the maximum value of +15 points.
+It then deposits the stone in the cauldron, and repeats with a new one (Appendix, Algorithm~\ref{alg:random_action}).
 The resulting policy yields a score reflecting what is possible in the absence of any guiding understanding of the latent structure of the Alchemy task.